notaryproject/specifications/trust-store-trust-policy-specification.md

 #### Signature Verification details

- Signature verification is a multi step process performs the following validations - integrity (artifact is unaltered, signature is not corrupted), authenticity (the signature is really from the identity that claims to have signed it), trusted timestamping (the signature was generated when the key/certificate were unexpired), expiry (an optional check if the artifact specifies an expiry time), revocation check (is the signing identity still trusted at the present time).
-Based on the signature verification level, each of these validations is *enforced* or *logged*.
-If a validation is *enforced*, a failure is treated as critical failure, and causes the overall signature verification to fail.
-If a validation is *logged*, a failure causes details to be logged, and the next validation is evaluated till all validations succeed or a critical failure is encountered.
-NOTE: Implementations may change the ordering of these validations based on efficiency, but all validation MUST to be performed till the first critical failure is encountered, or all validation succeed, for the overall signature verification process to be considered complete.
+ - Signature verification is a multi step process performs the following validations
+    - integrity (artifact is unaltered, signature is not corrupted)
+    - authenticity (the signature is really from the identity that claims to have signed it)
+    - trusted timestamping (the signature was generated when the key/certificate were unexpired)
+    - expiry (an optional check if the artifact specifies an expiry time)
+    - revocation check (is the signing identity still trusted at the present time).
+ - Based on the signature verification level, each of these validations is *enforced* or *logged*.
+    - If a validation is *enforced*, a failure is treated as critical failure, and causes the overall signature verification to fail.
+    - If a validation is *logged*, a failure causes details to be logged, and the next validation is evaluated till all validations succeed or a critical failure is encountered.
+- Implementations may change the ordering of these validations based on efficiency, but all validation MUST be performed till the first critical failure is encountered, or all validation succeed, for the overall signature verification process to be considered complete.

  Notary v2 defines the following signature verification levels to provide different levels of enforcement for different scenarios.